redhat-best-practices-for-k8s/certsuite/CONTRIBUTING.md

 Ensure `goimports` has been run against all Pull Requests prior to submission.

-In addition, the `test-network-function` project committers expect all Pull Requests have no linting errors when the configured linters are used.
+In addition, the `redhat-best-practices-for-k8s` project committers expect all Pull Requests have no linting errors when the configured linters are used.
 Please ensure you run `make lint` and resolve any issues in your changes before submitting your PR.
 Disabled linting must be justified.